East Coast

 Along with MLK, many performers stayed at the motel, like Aretha Franklin and Ray Charles.
 On April 4, 1968, MLK was shot the day after his “I’ve Been to a Mountaintop” speech.

-Once inside, the museum walks though the story of human and civil rights for those of color starting with the 17th century’s slave trade.
+Once inside, the museum walks through the story of human and civil rights for those of color, starting with the 17th-century slave trade.
 Move through displays and replicas, like a segregated luncheonette counter and the U.S. Supreme Court during the Brown v.
-Board of Eduction ruling that ended segregation.
+Board of Education ruling that ended segregation.

 Climb aboard the Rosa Parks Bus that sparked the Montgomery Bus Boycott.
-See the burned out bus from the Freedom Rides.
-Stand in front of the Sanitation Truck from the Memphis Sanitation Workers’ strike.
-That strike brought MLK to Memphis.
+See the burned-out bus from the Freedom Rides.
+Stand in front of the Sanitation Truck from the Memphis Sanitation Workers’ Strike, which brought MLK to Memphis.

 I visited the Civil Rights Museum with my teen.
-I didn’t add any commentary and let the museum tell the story of civil rights in the U.S. We discussed the displays afterwards and compared to current unrest in the U.S. from where the U.S. was in the 1960s and how much still needs to be addressed.
+I didn’t add any commentary and let the museum tell the story of civil rights in the U.S. Afterward, we discussed the displays, where the U.S. was in the 1960s, and how much still needs to be addressed.

 Across the street from the museum, the last residence of the Lorraine Motel, Jaqueline Smith, sees the museum as a waste of money.
 She has been protesting the museum she was evicted over 30 years ago.